 Bidding too high can mean you win a higher percentage of the ads you bid on, but will run your budget dry.
 Bidding too low can get you more clicks for your money, but it will also keep you from winning desirable ad placements.

-The best Google Ads bidding strategies for your business will vary.
-Each business is different, and so is every campaign.
+The best Google Ads bidding strategies vary according to your business and its current ads campaign.

-When creating a campaign, you can let Google set your maximum bids for you.
-Simply input your monthly budget and tell the AI what your goal is for the campaign:
+When you create a Google ads campaign, you can let Google set your maximum bids for you.
+Simply input your monthly budget and tell the AI your campaign goal.
+You can choose to implement the following bid strategies when thinking of how to create effective Google ads:

 - Maximize clicks